buzzfeed/solid/CONTRIBUTING.md

 Someone from the team will review your request, and work with you to ensure there will be no problems on merge.
 Once everything is good someone from the team will merge your change in!

-### 10. For BuzzFeed employees, once your PR has been approved by at least 1 Solid contributor, you can go ahead and merge the PR back into master.
+### 10. Merge the PR back into master.
+This step applies only to BuzzFeed employees.

 ### 11. Run `NPM Publish` to publish the latest version with your newly added changes.

+Sweet!
+You're good to go now.

+Make sure to communicate any changes you make to library to maintain transparency and awareness for those developing with Solid.
+To update the [Solid documentation](https://solid.buzzfeed.com), follow this [readme](https://github.com/buzzfeed/mono/blob/master/solid_docs/readme.md) in the Solid Docs app.